fairlearn/fairlearn/docs/user_guide/datasets.rst

 for how to deal with ethical issues in a dataset.

 There are ways to `remove correlations between sensitive features and the remaining columns
-<https://scikit-lego.netlify.app/fairness.html>`_, but other benchmark datasets
+<https://scikit-lego.netlify.app/fairness.html>`_, but that is by no means a guarantee that fairness-related harms won't occur.
+Besides, other benchmark datasets
 exist that do not present these issues.